clown-0726/front-end-53/business Eng/chapter_02.md.md

 12. `It is Mr. Cao’s and Fidelity’s intention` that Mr. Cao depart the US `promptly` upon conclusion of his business trip.
 13. we can surgically fix.
 14. I'll have mine over no later than tomorrow. ???

-To review the start of the set of stories encompassed in the “Dashboard Component”.
+15. To review the start of the set of stories `encompassed`(涵盖, 包含) in the “Dashboard Component”.

-will be captured in the data cut-over.
+16. Will be captured in the data `cut-over`(切换).

-The page is not set in stone, so please feel free to make changes or additions as you see fit.
+17. The page `is not set in stone`, so please feel free to make changes or `additions` as `you see fit`.
 I’ll be working with each of you to revamp our Confluence site, so stay tuned.

 Appreciate your patience as I flooded your calendar with meeting invites this morning;

 This was the same issue when I tried to fix the bug 1916 few sprints back and it was decided to put on hold until the backend was fixed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5Mjg2NDI4MV19
+eyJoaXN0b3J5IjpbLTE3MjAyMTE0XX0=
 -->